sdr-enthusiasts/gitbook-adsb-guide/foundations/common-tasks-and-info.md

   "Start": "2020-11-18T20:50:56.939989864+08:00",
   "End": "2020-11-18T20:50:57.210787023+08:00",
   "ExitCode": 0,
-  "Output": "last_15min:local_accepted is 15891: HEALTHY\nabnormal death count for service autogain is 0: HEALTHY\nabnormal death count for service collectd is 0: HEALTHY\nabnormal death count for service graphs_1h-24h is 0: HEALTHY\nabnormal death count for service graphs_7d-1y is 0: HEALTHY\nabnormal death count for service lighttpd is 0: HEALTHY\nabnormal death count for service readsb is 0: HEALTHY\nabnormal death count for service readsbrrd is 0: HEALTHY\nabnormal death count for service telegraf_socat_vrs_json is 0: HEALTHY\nabnormal death count for service telegraf is 0: HEALTHY\n"
+  "Output": "last_15min:local_accepted is 15891: HEALTHY\nabnormal death count for service autogain is 0: HEALTHY\nabnormal death count for service collectd is 0: HEALTHY\nabnormal death count for service graphs_1h-24h is 0: HEALTHY\nabnormal death count for service graphs_7d-1y is 0: HEALTHY\nabnormal death count for service lighttpd is 0: HEALTHY\nabnormal death count for service ultrafeeder is 0: HEALTHY\nabnormal death count for service ultrafeederrrd is 0: HEALTHY\nabnormal death count for service telegraf_socat_vrs_json is 0: HEALTHY\nabnormal death count for service telegraf is 0: HEALTHY\n"
 }
 ```